-Knowing this, it is in the interests of the powerful retailer to make sure that each of the manufacturers (the spokes) know that each other manufacturer is also doing the deal.
+Knowing this, it is in the interests of the powerful retailer to make sure that each of the manufacturers (the spokes) know that every other manufacturer is also doing the deal.
 If each manufacturer will only do the deal if all the other manufacturers are in, then we might have a horizontal agreement among the manufacturers (effectively) that was facilitated by the powerful retailer.

 So the question in many of these cases is whether the manufacturers made a deal with each other (or, alternatively, made a deal with each other that was facilitated by the hub, the powerful retailer).
 This is a fact question, but it is easy to see how it can occur.

 The Apple e-books case is a great example of an alleged hub-and-spoke conspiracy.
 I highly recommend that you check out the symposium on the e-books case at TruthontheMarket.com.
-The US Supreme Court denied cert. in the Apple e-books case.

 The Classic Antitrust Case of Toys “R” Us v.
 Federal Trade Commission